Motivation Tips for Stay-at-Home Moms: 9 Habits That Actually Work

 You probably can’t do every last thing.
 And that’s okay.
 “Tomorrow is another day,” to quote Anne Shirley.
 You can start again.

-For now, really look at all you need to do.
+For now, look at all you need to do.
 Break it down like this:

 • 3-5 things that you need to do